-The proposed FY 2016 budget increased by \$2 million over the FY 2015 adjusted budget.
-Much of this increase is due to inflationary pressure.
+The proposed FY 2017 budget (excluding capital) increased by \$3.3 million over the FY 2016 adjusted budget.
+Much of this increase is due to inflationary pressure and a new Pay Plan approach that was adopted last year in order to keep up with the rising wages across the State and Country.